ORGAN DONATION - "To Remember Me"

 Burn what is left of me and scatter the ashes to the winds to help the flowers grow.

-If you must bury something, let it be my faults, my weakness and all prejudice against my fellow man….
+If you must bury something, let it be my faults, my weaknesses and all my prejudice against my fellow man.

 Divider